 Our Toddler and Children’s House Program levels are as follows:

 - Toddler (18 months to 3 years) - The Toddler Program provides a nurturing educational experience that fosters independence, language development and motor movement.
 Toddler students may attend either half-days or full-days.
 Read more about the TMS Toddler Program HERE.

 - Children's House (3 to 6 years) - The Children's House program at TMS establishes an excellent foundation for students to develop greater thoughtfulness and independence as they continue their journey towards becoming capable, lifelong learners.
 The curriculum is divided into five areas of study: Practical Life, Sensorial, Language, Mathematics, and Culture.
-The students also receive French instruction daily and participate in Physical Education lessons each week.
+Depending on the level, students also receive instruction from specialist teachers in French, Physical Education, Art, and Music.

 Our Children's House 1 program is designed for our three year olds and is regulated by the Child Care Early Years Act (CCEYA).
 In addition to our enriched Montessori program, our half-day students enjoy outdoor play and a morning snack and our full-day students participate in two hours of outdoor play, a rest period, daily snacks (morning and afternoon) and lunch each day.